-And if you don’t understand what ad optimisation is here is it,
+And if you don’t understand what ad optimization is here is it,

-As you optimise your ads, overtime your figures will dramatically change for good.
-Your CTRs will improve, your CPM (Cost per mille) and CPC (cost per click) will significantly drop.
+As you optimize your ads, over time your figures will dramatically change for good.
+Your CTRs will improve, and your CPM (Cost per mille) and CPC (cost per click) will significantly drop.